Impact & engagement

 The Smith School team has published more than 300 papers in last five years, along with dozens of reports, working papers and policy briefs.

-Rigorous academic research underpins our work with policy makers and business leaders, and our work was shared with the public through over 1800 media mentions in 2021, including in the FT, Reuters, the Conversation, Politico, the Economist and the New York Times.
+Rigorous academic research underpins our work with policy makers and business leaders.
+The Smith School has been cited in over 400 policy documents across 26 countries, and our research and insights were shared with the public through over 1800 media mentions in 2021, including in the FT, Reuters, the Conversation, Politico, the Economist and the New York Times.

 We reach around 1,000 students every year at undergraduate, graduate and MBA level across the University of Oxford.